heraldgo/heraldd/README.md

   - /usr/lib/heraldd/plugin/herald-plugin.so
 ```

-Herald daemon will try to find a type of component first in the order of
+Herald Daemon will try to find a type of component first in the order of
 plugin list and then from the internal ones.
 Once the specified component is found, it will stop further searching.